DarkWiiPlayer/darkwiiplayer/bibliotheca.md

-# Books, Blogs and Otters
+# Books, Blogs and Others

 This is a list of resources I've found on the internet that seemed somewhat interesting.